RedisLabs/redislabs-docs/content/modules/redistimeseries/release-notes/redistimeseries-1.4-release-notes.md

 Headlines:

-- This release includes support for Redis on Flash (RoF) deployments, improves overall stability, and provides fixes for issues found after the previous release.
+- This release improves overall stability, and provides fixes for issues found after the previous release.

 Bugfixes: